aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/speech-doc.rst

 ..
 NOTE::
     Check your sound settings as mentioned before.

-On the host node(the user PC) run the ``cont_movement.launch`` file:
+On the host node(the user PC) run the ``voice_teleop.launch`` file:

 .. code-block:: linux

-   roslaunch turtlebot_cont_movement cont_movement.launch
+   roslaunch gaitech_doc voice_teleop.launch

 and in another terminal run the following command:

 .. code-block:: linux

-   roslaunch turtlebot_cont_movement turtlebot_voice_cont_movement.launch
+   roslaunch gaitech_doc turtlebot_voice_teleop.launch

 ..
 TIP::
     Try a simple command at first like the rotate right to avoid any accidents.
-You can change the robot's speed by giving the command "go faster" or "slow down" and this will change the parameters for speed in the turtlebot_voice_nav.launch file.
-However, you will have to add the commands as mentioned previously in the `config/cont_movement.txt` file and redo all he steps again.
+You can change the robot's speed by giving the command "go faster" or "slow down" and this will change the parameters for speed in the ``turtlebot_voice_teleop.launch`` file.
+However, you will have to add the commands as mentioned previously in the ``config/voice_teleop.txt`` file and redo all he steps again.

 ##import: speech-video in this location